 Hook 89 meets the Type II Class 1 specification under military commercial item description AA55126 (Rev. B).
-Made of woven nylon, it is available in military colors.
+Made of woven nylon, it is available in military colors, making this military hook and loop versatile.
 Hook 89 stands up to years of rugged use.

 Hook 757 is used in the automotive, computer and medical industries.
 It is great for rugged use and extreme temperatures.